enkidevs/curriculum/react/tips/common-mistakes-in-react/setstate-is-async.md

 };
 ```

-If using functional components together with hooks, you would use:
+If using function components together with hooks, you would use:

 ```jsx
 const [age, setAge] = useState(0);